I am an Assistant Professor in the School of Mathematical & Statistical Sciences at Clemson University (Subfaculty: Operations Research).

 Note that I am not the only person called Cheng Guo at Clemson University.
 There is another Cheng Guo and he is a Ph.D. student in the School of Computing.

-• Application areas: Energy markets, Nonconvex market pricing, Power systems, Computational mechanism design, Healthcare.
+Application areas: Energy markets, Nonconvex market pricing, Capacity markets, Networked Cournot competition, Power systems optimization, Healthcare.